 - Charlie Sanders, my first source of advice on Everesting, in 2014.

-- Kev Mellalieu, who played a legendary supporting role on both Mynydd Graean and the Cime de la Bonette.
+- Kev Mellalieu, who played a huge supporting role watching over me on Mynydd Graean, the Cime de la Bonette and Stwlan Dam.

 - Jimi & Janine of Two Tyred Tours (bespoke European cycling tours) who provided their vehicle for base camp and helped make the entire Bonette Everesting possible.

-- Jonny Bell at Noble Wheels, who built bespoke hoops for all of these rides and also built my Open U.P. for Mynydd Graean (Welsh for Gravel Mountain).
+- Jonny Bell at Noble Wheels, who built bespoke hoops for all these rides and also built my Open U.P. for Mynydd Graean and Strata Florida (my two gravel Everestings).